The supremacy of Iowa's scotcheroo

 Craving candy?
 Go on, have some!
 Here are just a few reasons why it's OK to indulge your sweet tooth.
 You're welcome.

-With warm weather comes barbecue season.
-And with barbecue season comes possibly the most wonderful time of the year: scotcheroo season.
-That extra-special moment when a dessert that’s easy to make, handy to eat and impressive to kids from 1 to 92 reigns supreme.
+Scotcheroo season may possibly be the most wonderful time of the year.
+It's an extra-special moment when a dessert that’s easy to make, handy to eat and impressive to kids from 1 to 92 reigns supreme.

 Like a Rice Krispies Treat on steroids, scotcheroos take the basic concept of the Krispies treat and candify it by adding peanut butter to the bar and a melted chocolate-and-butterscotch topping.